Dr. Linda Sandel Pettit

 Linda accepted a position in 2011 to serve as Director of Counselor Education and Assistant Professor of Counselor Education at her alma mater, Siena Heights University.
 Both before and during her tenure at Siena Heights, Linda taught a wide range of counseling and psychology related courses at the bachelors, masters and doctoral levels including: theories, counseling skills, case conceptualization, diagnosis, psychopharmacology, group leadership, lifespan psychology, diversity, practicum, internship, and research, among many others.
 Promoted to Dean of the Siena Heights University Graduate College in 2013, she served the University until December 2016 leaving only to dedicate her professional time to the Drs.
 Pettit business that she shares with her husband, William F. Pettit, Jr., MD, psychiatrist.

 Currently, Linda is licensed as a psychologist in Michigan.
-She has also held licenses in good standing in Arizona, Ohio, West Virginia.
+She has also held licenses in good standing in Arizona, Ohio, and West Virginia.

 Dr. Bill Pettit

 Full Professional & Academic Bio

 Dr. Bill Pettit received his undergraduate degree from Creighton University and his M.D. degree from the University of Illinois.
 After 2 years of Surgical residency, at what is now the Rush Medical Center in Chicago, he was drafted and served 3 years as a Naval Flight Surgeon, serving as a physician for a squadron of Naval aviators.
 Bill then completed his 3 years of psychiatry residency at Portsmouth (VA) Naval Regional Medical Center and for 3 years served as Chief of Psychiatry at the Naval Nuclear Submarine Base at Groton, CT.